dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 ## About this Project
-You've just started working at a new job and they've been using dbt to transform their data.(YES!).
+You've just started working at a new job and they've been using dbt to transform their data (YES!).
 However, once you've made it into their project, you realize that you can't make heads or tails of their data flows.
 Let's be honest - it's a messy project and you desperately want to form a plan for cleaning it up.